geraldbryan/Time-Management-Project/README.md

 <a name="Arules"></a>
 ## Association Rules

-You must wonder why we use the association rules method into the data.
-Are there any transactions in this data? doesn't its goal is determining what is the next product that the customer will buy if they already buy one specific item? **Yes, that is true!** We will use that association rules algorithm differently.
-In this project, association rules determine what aspect leads to a **'Good Time Management Quality'** or **'Bad Time Management Quality.'** If you think it confusing to decide on the transaction data in this dataset, I will tell you it is not, **absolutely not.** We use the row as the transaction or one respondent as one transaction and the twelve questions, gender, and age as the items.
+We use 'Association rules' algorithm differently for this project.
+It still have the same parameters like the original association rules algorithm like:

+* Left Hand Side (LHS) : It is also called as antecendent, it is the event or action that happened before another.
+The action in LHS will affect the outcome of RHS
+* Right Hand Side (RHS) : It is also called as consequent.This is the event that happened as the result or effect of what event done in the LHS.
+* Support : An indication of how frequently the item set appears in the dataset.
+* Confidence : An indication of how often the rule has been found to be true.
+* Lift : The ratio of the observed support to that expected if X and Y were independent.

+But for this project, the purpose of this model is to what aspect or event that will lead to **'Good Time Management Quality'** or **'Bad Time Management Quality'**.

+For achieving the purpose above the RHs is set to a two different group which are 'Good' and 'Bad'.
+For the LHS, all variable (gender, age, and 12 questions) are used.
+From the example below, the rules that are used only rules with **1** confidence level, that means if you do that **99.9%** you will have that result.

 #### Bad Time Management Quality
 ![bad_arules](image/bad_arules.png)

-If you try the survey and fill the question shown above, you will produce a **Bad Time Management Quality**.
-And the plot below is the interactive visualization that you can try in the shiny app.
+From the plot above, we could take the first rule as our example:

+* LHS -> X10: Disagree and X17: Disagree
+* RHS -> Cluster: Bad
+* Support : 0.072
+* Confidence : 1

+From the result above we try to translate it into a single statement below:

+The probabilty of a person answer X10 **and** X17 with disagree is 0.072.
+If you are one of them, you will 100% get into cluster **'Bad Time Management Quality'**.

+The plot below is the visualization for the table above, it is actually an interactive plot, try it on the [app](https://gerald.shinyapps.io/Time-Management-Indicator/) :wink:

 ![bad_arules_vis](image/bad_arules_vis.png)

 #### Good Time Management Quality
 ![good_arules](image/good_arules.png)

-If you try the survey and fill the question shown above, you will produce Good Time Management Quality.
-And the plot below is the interactive visualization that you can try in the app!
+How to read the plot above is the same with 'Bad Time Management Quality Table', but we will explain it once more

+* LHS -> X6: Strong Disagree and X8: Agree
+* RHS -> Cluster: Good
+* Support : 0.064
+* Confidence : 1

+The probabilty of a person answer X6 with strong disagree **and** X8 with agree is 0.064.
+If you are one of them, you will 100% get into cluster **'Good Time Management Quality'**.

+The plot below is also the visualization of the table above,

 ![good_arules_vis](image/good_arules_vis.png)

-I will not explain more about the association rules algorithms because it is beyond the scope of time management topic.
-If you want to understand how I use the association rules without transaction datasets, you can see here: [Rpubs by me](https://rpubs.com/geraldbryan_/690426).
-Overall, we use the association rules because we want to show you what action leads to bad or good time management quality.
-Then, you can eliminate any actions that will lead to bad time management quality and keep doing the activities that will lead to good time management quality.
+For more understanding about how we use the association rules without transactions and itemset, you can visit this [page](https://rpubs.com/geraldbryan_/690426).

 <a name="App"></a>
 ## About Application